maubanel/GMS2-4-Directions/last-key/README.md

 ##### `Step 12.`\|`4DIR`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Press the <kbd>Add Event</kbd> and select a **Step | Step** event.

 Now the only difference we make to the first simple implementation is that we look for both the key being pressed as well as the last movement key being pressed.
 So it wil only move if the button is pressed **and** if it was the last key pressed.
 We end with stopping the player if no movement button is the last key pressed.
+We will also add a **move_wrap()** to ensure the player doesn't leave the screen.

 ![move player when button and last movement key are true](images/firstPassMovement.png)